-Have a safe and carefree trip: travel fully insured with our Protections travel insurance!
-Our Protections insurance policies offer various formulas in order to offer you the widest possible cover (with even a fly-on-time, natural catastrophes and epidemics) for both single journeys or for the entire year.
-We guarantee you the best protection at the best price.
+In order to enhance a safe and carefree trip a travel insurance is an absolute must.
+Our selection of Protections insurance policies offer various formulas in order to offer you the widest possible cover and include travel-orientated plus factors such as a fly-on-time, a natural catastrophe and epidemics cover.
+Whether you leave on one single jurney or you travel year-round.
+They guarantee the most comprehensive cover at the best price.

 The tours in our brochures are just a few examples of travel itineraries possible.
 Our trips can be tailored to suit your specific needs.
 If you want to book a specific destination or combine it with a mini-tour then we will gladly make you a tailor-made offer.
 For a personalised day-by-day program please contact our destination experts.

-- 7 nights in B&B in the listed hotels or equivalent
+- 14 nights accommodation in B&B in the listed hotels or similar

 What's not included?